reiver/golang-backend-training/README.md

 **Do _all_ the sections.**

 Even if they seem easy to you — still, do _all_ the sections!
-The point of this guide is _not_ to challenge you; the point of this guide is to get you familiar with certain parts of Go, and to correct any mistakes or misunderstandings you might have early on.
+The point of this guide is _not_ to challenge you; the point of this guide is to help you become familiar with certain parts of Go, and to correct any mistakes or misunderstandings you might have early on.

 **And do all the sections in the order that they appear in this guide.**

 A particular section can depend on the knowledge gained in previous sections.
-You need to
+You need to do them in the order they appear in this guide.

-The point of you going through this guide is that **you show your work to someone more experienced with the Go programming language, so that they can give you feedback, tips, etc, so you can learn Go faster**.
+The point of you going through this guide is that, after you complete each assignment, then **you show your work to someone more experienced with the Go programming language, so that they can give you feedback, tips, etc, so you can learn Go faster**.

 ## TABLE OF CONTENTS